-Do you want to stick to the basic or go beyond it?
-In other words: would you offer your visitors the same multi-language experience that they would get on any other Drupal 8 multilingual site or are you ready to take multilinguality to the next level and enhance it with an extra contributed module or two, as well?
+Do you want to stick to the basics or go beyond it?
+In other words: would you offer your visitors the same multi-language experience that they would get on any other Drupal 8 multilingual site or are you ready to take multilingualism to the next level and enhance it with an extra contributed module or two, as well?

 Especially when you have an "overwhelming" collection of multilingual contributed modules to choose from for picking precisely the one(s) that cover your site's specific needs!